-This recipe for potato filling has been a staple in my repertoire for as long as I can remember.
+This recipe for potato filling has been a staple in my family for as long as I can remember.
+Every holiday dinner, no matter what hunk o’ meat graced the table, included this filling.
 Although some people in some regions would call this “stuffing”, this is always “filling” to me whether it is a potato based one like this or a bread based one.

 1/2 teaspoon salt

 1/4 teaspoon pepper

 3 celery ribs, chopped into small dice, including some leaves